How the CRTC Helps Protect Canadians

 The CRTC and public alerting

-The CRTC has taken measures to ensure that Canadians receive timely warnings over their televisions and radios of imminent risks to life and property, such as floods, forest fires, tornadoes, industrial disasters and similar events.
+The CRTC has taken measures to ensure that Canadians receive timely warnings – over their televisions, radios and on their mobile devices connected to an LTE network – of imminent risks to life and property, such as floods, forest fires, tornadoes, industrial disasters and similar events.

-The CRTC worked with the Canadian broadcasting industry and with government stakeholders to develop the NPAS.
+The CRTC worked with the Canadian broadcasting industry, and with government stakeholders to develop the National Public Alerting System (NPAS).
 The CRTC has required the broadcasting industry to relay emergency alert messages to Canadians.
-The system is also used for Amber Alerts, urgent bulletins about child-abduction cases.
-The CRTC also encourages the use of digital media and mobile platforms for relaying alerts.
+The system is also used for Amber Alerts, urgent bulletins about child-abduction cases where it is believed the child’s life is in grave danger.

-The CRTC requires cable and satellite companies, radio stations, over-the-air television stations, CBC, video-on-demand services, campus, community-based and Native broadcasters to distribute emergency alert messages.
+The CRTC requires cable and satellite companies, radio stations, over-the-air television stations, CBC, video-on-demand services, campus, community-based and Indigenous broadcasters to distribute emergency alert messages.

 The CRTC and loud commercials